-Proposals will be evaluated for innovation, feasibility, scientific merit, and alignment with the mission of this program to advance knowledge and tools targeted to a rare epilepsy syndrome.
+Proposals will be evaluated for innovation, feasibility, scientific merit, and alignment with the mission of this program.

 The 10-page limit of the Proposal Narrative is inclusive of any figures, tables, graphs, photographs, diagrams, chemical structures, pictures, pictorials, and other relevant information needed to judge the proposal.